htcondor/htcondor/docs/grid-computing/job-router.rst

-   An additional difference between the vanilla universe jobs and **gt2** grid universe jobs is that **gt2** jobs do not return any information about the job’s exit status.
+   An additional difference between the vanilla universe jobs and **gt2** grid universe jobs is that **gt2** jobs do not return any information about the job's exit status.
 The exit status as reported in the job ClassAd and job event log are always 0.
 Therefore, jobs that may be routed to a **gt2** grid site must not rely upon a non-zero job exit status.